fredrix96/portfolio_source/content/myunitygame.md

 <div align="center" >
   <img class="figure" src="../resources/gameImages/shopandfighting.jpg" width="1080" title="Figure 3">
   <div class="figText" style="width:1080px">
-    Figur 3: The shop can be seen to the right.
+    Figur 3: The shop can be seen to the left.
 The player can open it with the "E" button.
 The soldiers will automatically attack enemies when they are in range.
   </div>
 </div>